GRID-Game-Store/documentation/design-review-doc/frontend/payment.md

 * [Shame File](#shame-file)

 ## Task Overview <a name="task-overview"></a>
-This task solves the problem of playing games on our site.

 * Payment with the help of Stripe, PayPal, and balance in site and recharge balance.
 * Payment with the help of Stripe, PayPal, and Balance.
 * Revert transaction when the client cancels payment.